JoshuaBrew/NBA-Statstics/README.md

 #### 3. Methods and Algorithms
    - **Descriptive Statistics**: Mention any initial statistics or data summaries.
-   - **Exploratory Data Analysis (EDA)**: Describe techniques and tools used for exploring the data (e.g., visualization, correlation matrices).
+   - **Exploratory Data Analysis (EDA)**: Techniques used to explore the data were visualization, linear regression, and the use of PANDAS.
-   - **Statistical Testing**: Detail any statistical tests conducted to support or refute the hypothesis.
-   - **Regression Analysis**: Explain the regression techniques used to analyze the relationship between player usage% and team success.
-Regression Anaylsis was performed on 4 different scenarios to investigate the similarities between player statistics and team success stats.
+   - **Regression Analysis**: Regression Anaylsis was performed on 4 different scenarios to investigate the similarities between player statistics and team success stats.

 The scenarios are:
    - 'PPG+REB+AST vs USG%'